JMPerez/jmperez.github.com/_posts/2010-06-23-personal-thoughts-on-web-development.md

 ---
 layout: post
 title: 'Personal thoughts on web development'
-excerpt: Until 2 years ago I had always seen Javascript as a poor language.
+description: Until 2 years ago I had always seen Javascript as a poor language.
   It was painful to develop a simple script and expect it to work cross-browser.
 I had to write alert messages to be able to trace the execution of the functions and make try-and-error continuosly to quickly find that silent error that could make